Lavochne

 Lavochne (Ла́вочне, Ławoczne) is a village (selo) in the Stryi Raion, in the Lviv Oblast (province) of Western Ukraine (prior to 1959, it was situated in the Drohobych Oblast).
 It belongs to the Slavske settlement hromada, one of the hromadas of Ukraine.
-The village has 1,198 inhabitants, and local government is through the Lavochnenska village council.
+The village has 1,198 inhabitants, and its local government is administered by the Lavochnenska village council.

 Geography

 The village is located on the Lviv-Chop railway line.

-The Mukachevo-Svalyava-Lavochne railway line was constructed in 1881, and altered in 1887 to Lviv-Stryi-Chop.
-The Lavochne railway station building was opened in 1886.
+The Mukachevo-Svalyava-Lavochne railway line was constructed in 1881 and was modified in 1887 to form the Lviv-Stryi-Chop route.
+The Lavochne railway station building opened in 1886.